 I try to use the interactive whiteboard as much as possible with entry tasks like this one:

 When students start painting, they paint their names and a 3 way colour scheme onto the back of their work.
 They should have an understanding of harmony and complementary colour schemes.
 Later in the project (when they add fine details) they will use an accent colour.

 Some students are happy to paint straight onto their paper, copying their earlier drawings, however I have had some groups that preferred their drawings to be enlarged so they could paint onto them and make their work more accurate.

-As they develop their paintings, they add more details and make them more complicated.
+As students develop their paintings, they add more details and make them more complicated.

-Then finally start to add highlights / accent colours / patterns and mark making into the different parts of their work.
+Then finally start to add painted highlights / accent colours / patterns and mark making into the different parts of their work.

-Here are some of the final pieces – what do you think?
+Here are some of the final abstract painted pieces – what do you think?
 Let me know in the comments!